 My recent past.

-I recently (July’17) graduated from The Australian National University(ANU) with a Masters degree in Computer Science, specializing in Artificial Intelligence.
+I recently graduated from The Australian National University(ANU) with a Masters degree in Computer Science, specializing in Artificial Intelligence.
 My current research interests are in scalable directed exploration for Reinforcement Learning, and AI safety.

 Later I joined Prof. Marcus Hutter’s Intelligent Agents research group to work on my Masters research project.
-The research project was a collaboration project with Jarryd, and was supervised by Prof. Marcus Hutter and Tom Everitt.
-We introduced a novel optimistic count-based exploration algorithm to perform directed exploration in large Reinforcement Learning problems.
+In this project we introduced a novel optimistic count-based exploration algorithm to perform directed exploration in large Reinforcement Learning problems.
 Our work was later published as the paper ‘Count-Based Exploration in Feature Space for Reinforcement Learning’ at the Twenty-Sixth International Joint Conference on Artificial Intelligence (IJCAI).
-My Master’s thesis is an exposition of this work.
+My Master’s thesis provides an exposition of this work.

-A full list of my professional projects can be found in my AngelList profile, and my personal projects can be found on Github.
-The best way to contact me is by email: [email protected].
+A full list of my professional projects can be found on my AngelList profile, and my personal projects can be found on Github.
+The best way to contact me is by email: sura[email protected].
 Feel free to follow me on Twitter, connect with me on LinkedIn, or browse through my CV.